SumaiaAlhemyari/ai201-project3-takemeter/planning.md

 ## 1. Community

-What community did you choose and why?
-Why is this community a good fit for a classification task — what makes the discourse varied enough to be interesting?

 **Chosen community:** r/TrueFilm (https://www.reddit.com/r/TrueFilm/)

 r/TrueFilm is a subreddit dedicated to serious, in-depth film discussion.
 It was chosen because its community rules actively enforce the kind of discourse variation that makes classification meaningful and tractable.
 Specifically: